Practice as you learn, learn as you practice!

 The program includes:

-- Scientific Teaching Course, a one-credit course designed for newer TAs, to be taken concurrently with a Teaching Assistant assignment in an undergraduate science course
+- Scientific Teaching for TAs, Integrated Science 605, a one-credit course designed for newer TAs, to be taken concurrently with a Teaching Assistant assignment in an undergraduate science course

-- Research Mentor Training Course, Biology 660, a seminar to help research mentors cultivate successful mentor/mentee relationships and experiences, particularly with students from groups underrepresented in science
+- Research Mentor Training Course, Integrated Science 660, a seminar to help research mentors cultivate successful mentor/mentee relationships and experiences, particularly with students from groups underrepresented in science

 The Wisconsin Program for Scientific Teaching, originally funded by the Howard Hughes Medical Institute, was developed at UW–Madison by Dr. Jo Handelsman, who later founded the Center for Scientific Teaching at Yale University.
 The program is part of a national effort to transform undergraduate science teaching at colleges and universities across the United States.
 Promoting methods that can reach diverse groups of students effectively contributes to a larger, more diverse population of students pursuing majors and careers in science.